skinny-framework/skinny-framework.github.io/source/documentation/orm.html.md

 <hr/>
 ### Skinny-ORM

 Skinny provides you Skinny-ORM as the default O/R mapper, which is built with [ScalikeJDBC](https://github.com/scalikejdbc/scalikejdbc).
+This is a portable library.
+So you can use it with Play2, pure Scalatra, Lift and any other frameworks.

 ![Logo](images/scalikejdbc.png)

-Skinny-ORM is characterized by avoding N+1 queries by default because relations are resolved by join queries. `belongTo`, `hasOne` and `hasMany` relationships are converted into join queries, so you don't need to take care about performance problems caused by so many N+1 queries.
+Skinny-ORM is natually characterized by avoding N+1 queries because associations are resolved by join queries.

+`#belongTo`, `#hasOne` and `#hasMany(Through)` associations are converted into join queries, so you don't need to take care about performance problems caused by so many N+1 queries any more.

+Furthermore, the `#byDefault` option allows you resolving assocations anytime.
+If you don't always need some association, miss the `#byDefault` and just use `#joins` method such as `Team.joins(Team.members).findById(123)` on demand.

 On the other hand, it's impossible to resolve all the nested attributes' relationships by single join query.
-If you need to resolve nested relationships, you can retrieve them with `include` API (eager loading).
+If you need to resolve nested relationships, you can retrieve them with eagar loading by using `#includes` method.

-What's more, Skinny-ORM is a portable library.
-So you can use it with Play2, pure Scalatra, Lift and any other frameworks.

 Examples: